olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 What are "best practices" in software engineering?
 Basically a couple of rules of thumb we use to ensure some quality attributes we deem important, like testability, readability, maintainability.
 We've all read blog posts about it, we've read books, seen lectures, and we all talk about it.
 But _how_ do we talk about it?
 How do we talk about anything?
 And does it matter?

 In a team consensus matters.
 If you don't want to be completely authoritarian and simply decide what best practice means in your company (if you happen to have this authority), then you need to discuss it, write it down, and follow through in code reviews or enforce it with analysis tools.
 This is not always an easy process for developers with vast difference in experience, education, background.
 We all talk in different ways.
 We all assume different social rules.
 Teams span across generations, genders and cultures.
-I think it's worth a moment of our time to think about how we discuss technical matters together.
+I think it's worth a moment of our time to think about how we discuss technical topics together.

-## Discourse theory and language games
+## How do we argue?

+Which rules do we follow when we argue about best practices?

 Maybe we use different: